FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning: Methodology

 \subsection{Client Side}

-Unlike standard federated approaches, in FedSub the client does not operate passively by merely updating its local model based on the server's instructions.
-Instead, it plays a pivotal role in the whole collaborative training mechanism, performing a series of critical local tasks described in Algorithm~\ref{algo:client}.

-At each communication round, the client firstly trains its current model on the local dataset for $E$ epochs.
-During the FL process, this step also acts as a fine-tuning phase, refining the updates received from the server to ensure that the globally updated model better aligns with the client's specific data distribution.
+As introduced earlier, FedSub assigns an active role to the client in the collaborative training process by performing a series of critical tasks outlined in Algorithm~\ref{algo:client}.
+In each communication round, the client first trains its current model on the local dataset for $E$ epochs (line 2).
+This step also acts as a fine-tuning phase, refining server updates so the model better aligns with the client’s distribution.
 In fact, although FedSub is specifically designed to address the non-IID challenge, some clients may still exhibit unique data patterns that diverge from those of the others, even if some similarities exist.
-This step mitigates this issue by striking a balance between incorporating global knowledge and adapting to local peculiarities, thereby contributing to both robust and personalized model performance.